marz1877/LRCv2/README.md

 When meaning mode from the top button is selected hovering should show line, phrase or paragraph hilighted depening on context (when explaing song lyrics only one line or paragraph is sufficient)

-When translation mode is selected hovering over will hilight phrases (as small as possible) giving meaning of the phrase and words used trageted for langauge learning.
+In translation mode: hovering over should hilight phrases (as small as possible) giving meaning of the phrase and words used targeted for langauge learning.

 ## 5. Custom Text Color (for expression)